navpil/generics-are-hard/README.md

 Can you guess which `compareTo` methods compile in `NestedComparable`?

-Do you know how `RecursiveGenerics` look like and behave?
+Do you know how `Recurring` generics look like and behave?